Consensus estimates for LegalZoom.com Inc. (LZ) stock's next quarter - The Dwinnex

 Earnings Estimates

-As of right now, Verizon Communications Inc. analysts gave their recommendation on the stock of the company.
-The consensus estimate for the next quarter is $28.85, with high estimates of $45.68 and low estimates of $1.82.
+As of right now, 8 analysts gave their recommendation on the stock of the company.
+On average, analysts expect EPS of $0.1 for the current quarter, with a high estimate of $0.11 and a low estimate of $0.09, while EPS last year was $0.05.
+The consensus estimate for the next quarter is $0.09, with high estimates of $0.11 and low estimates of $0.09.